 So you got yourself a fancy website and your friends and family all love it.
-But you’re having a hard time getting traffic from search engines like Google and you’re wondering why?
+But you’re having a hard time with digital marketing, especially getting traffic from search engines like Google and you’re wondering why?
 It turns out there is more to effective web design than aesthetics alone.
 This is when you should be looking into SEO, and page speed optimization.

 SEO stands for search engine optimization and it is the process that aims to drive more organic traffic to your website’s pages through search engines and the rest of the Internet.
 Therefore search engine optimized websites can potentially include their website content (web pages, images, videos, PDF files, etc) to be listed under a particular topic or search keyword.
 Search engines crawl the contents of websites, in an effort to match the information shared on your website with their user’s search queries.
 This is why it’s important for any marketer to understand and incorporate SEO into their marketing strategy.
 You need to be aware of the search engine basics in order to drive the maximum number of traffic to your page.